jaysteele13/buddy-milo/README.md

 # buddy-milo
 Stationary desk buddy.
 Programmed to look at people when speaking to them.
-Using face detection, face recognition, speech recognition, calls to trained complex LLM's with the goal to train the LLM to give it a sarcastic friendly attidude.
+Using face detection, face recognition, speech recognition, text-to-speech technology and complex LLM's with the goal to experience a fun sarcastic friendly attidude with my robot.

+**Additional Features:**
+- NI North Coast surf and weather forecasting
+- Intresting thoughts on milk
+- Drops beats on command
+- Trained on faces and reconises his 'buddies' anyone else are his 'enemies'.
+Remember that.

 # Progress